 Pork is safe to eat once it reaches 145 degrees Fahrenheit.
 I recommend cooking it just shy of that if you can since pork chops do continue cooking a tad after you remove them from the heat.

 What goes best with pork chops?
 Pork pairs well with sweet sides like Honey Roasted Carrots and of course pork chops and (Slow Cooker) Applesauce is a classic.
-We love to serve this pork chops recipe with Easy Baked Potato Wedges, Mashed Potatoes or some simple Garlic Bread.
+We love to serve this pork chops recipe with Easy Baked Potato Wedges, Mashed Potatoes or some simple Garlic Bread and a Garden Salad.

 What to do with leftovers

 Pork can be finicky when reheating, so I’ll sometimes eat it cold.
 One great way to re-use leftover pork in to add it to my Egg Fried Rice which is something I do often.
 Make sure to dice the pork up into small, bite-sized pieces and saute them in a little butter to heat them before adding them to the rice.